DennisSchulmeister/SynthExperiments/Puredata/README.md

 program real-time MIDI synthesizers and serves as a starting point for exploring Puredata's capabilities and challenges.

-This directory showcases Puredata's capability in programming real-time MIDI synthesizers and investigates the feasibility of building portable virtual instruments using Android and Puredata (via Java and libpd).
-The investigation focuses on determining the minimum achievable latency on Android, the maximum polyphony Puredata can handle on mobile devices with medium complexity synthesis (e.g., 4-operator FM), and evaluating the required programming skills, DSP knowledge, and overall development effort.

 First some screenshots and demos.
 Find more detailed descriptions below.
 For more demos please see the [Main README file](../README.md).